jacksavagecode/BasketballDataCenter/README.md

 - `AwayRecord`: Win percentage for the team away.
 - `TotalRecord`: Overall win percentage for the team.
 - `Streak`: The current win streak of the team (as a decimal).

+Ensure that your database is structured to store these values, and that the appropriate algorithms are set up to process the data for predictions.

 This dataset will provide the foundational data needed to make predictions about game outcomes based on team performance.